taustation-fan/players-guide/README.md

 * Some missions give you a weapon as reward.
 * Discreet Work often involves stealing or finding a weapon, and delivering it to somebody else.
 You can steal the weapon you are meant to deliver.
-* You can buy them at the Public Market
+* You can buy them at the Public Market.
 * You can buy them at vendors, where the offering differs from station to station.
 The [item list on TauHead](https://www.tauhead.com/item/list) gives a convenient overview which weapon can be bought were.